TanStack/router/docs/framework/react/api/router/useBlockerHook.md

 - Type: `boolean | (() => boolean)`
 - Tell the blocker to sometimes or always block the browser `beforeUnload` event or not

-### `options.skipResolver` option
+### `options.withResolver` option

 - Optional - defaults to `false`
 - Type: `boolean`
-- Specify if your blockerFn itself provied all the information needed to handle the navigation and the resolver return should be ignored
+- Specify if your the resolver that the hook returns should be used or whether the information in your `shouldBlockFn` is enough the determine blocking

 ### `options.from` option